PostHog/posthog.com/contents/blog/the-posthog-array-1-41-0.md

 ![view recordings from anywhere2](../images/blog/array/1-41-0-view-recordings-anywhere2.png)

-You can now view session recordings from different places within PostHog.
+You can now view session recordings from lots of different places within PostHog, making it easier to find relevant recordings.

 Curious about how a specific person is interacting with your app?
 Navigate to a person detail page and check out their recordings.
 Want to see recordings for a specific event or action you've created?
 Check out the new view recordings button you can find in the event's detail page or from the events table.